Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/layouts.md

 ### Minimum and maximum sizes

 The Layout framework controls the size of Views it lays out.
 The size of a child `View` can be smaller or larger than its natural size or a specified size.
+This is shown in the following code:

 In the NUI Layout framework, a preferred minimum and maximum size is provided if a preference exists.
 Then, the Layout framework tries to keep the size of `View` within the given values.